qiuxintao101/cobra/docs/detail.rst

   .. note:: For each TF ``{TF}``, a corresponding file ``{TF}_TFBS.bed`` needs to be present in the directory that is specified by ``dir_TFBS`` (:ref:`parameter_dir_TFBS`).

-  .. warning:: We strongly recommending running *diffTF* with as many TF as possible due to our statistical model that we use that compares against a background model.
+  .. warning:: We strongly recommending running *CoBRA* with as many TF as possible due to our statistical model that we use that compares against a background model.

 .. _parameter_dir_scripts: